Brain-Battle/Brain-Battle-Documentation/README.md

 # Brain Battle

 ## GoPro Streaming
+### Introduction
+This repo doesn't contains any code, only instructions and scripts.
+It is a solution on how to use different tools to achieve certain goals.
 ### Method & Goal
 **Goal**:
 to display streaming from two gopro on a screen